LeaoMartelo2/wireframe_game/README.md

 This projects integrates with [LogNest](https://github.com/LeaoMartelo2/LogNest).

-The engine, by default, writes it's log to `latest.log` at the main executable path.
+The engine, by default, writes its log to `latest.log` at the main executable path.

 <img src="readme/2.png">